 The Dorothy and Roy Park Alumni Center opened on the southern shore of Lake Raleigh

 The Golden LEAF Biomanufacturing Training and Education Center (BTEC) was established on Centennial Campus.
-The facility allows for simulation of biopharmaceutical products and packaging in a sterile environment.
+The facility allowed for simulation of biopharmaceutical products and packaging in a sterile environment.

-The Center, originally called the Centennial Science Center, houses the FREEDM Center, as well as office and lab space.
-It is on Centennial Campus.
+The Center, originally called the Centennial Science Center, housed the FREEDM Center, as well as office and lab space on Centennial Campus.

 Poole was founder of Waste Industries USA, and he contributed $3 million to the project.